By: Thangam Debbonaire / The Financial Times

 Translation: Telegrafi.com

-Playwright Bertolt Brecht said that the function of art is not to reflect the world as it is, but to be a hammer with which to sculpt it.
-The UN's 17 Sustainable Development Goals (SDGs) have exactly this goal: to create a world that meets basic needs, that is educated, that treats preventable diseases and fights environmental degradation.
+The playwright Bertolt Brecht said that the function of art is not to reflect the world as it is, but to be a hammer with which to sculpt it.
+The 17 UN Sustainable Development Goals (SDGs) have precisely this aim: to create a world that meets basic needs, is educated, treats preventable diseases and combats environmental degradation.
 But culture is not one of them – and it should be.
-Adding it as the 18th Goal, as proposed by the Campaign for the 2030 Culture Goal, would prove that the international community values culture not only as a means to achieve other goals, but also as an end in itself.
+Adding it as Goal 18, as proposed by the Culture Goal 2030 Campaign, would demonstrate that the international community values culture not only as a means to achieving other goals, but also as an end in itself.

-Culture is a vital way to repair the damage of conflicts, to heal wounded places, to restore relations between nations with a troubled history, and to create sustainable economies.
-While the Sustainable Development Goals aim to protect life – this new goal would aim to make it more meaningful.
+Culture is a vital way to repair the damage of conflict, heal wounded countries, restore relations between nations with troubled histories, and create sustainable economies.
+While the Sustainable Development Goals aim to protect life - this new goal would aim to make it more meaningful.

 Around the world, populist politicians often instinctively use culture as a tool of mobilization.
 Oppressive forces have long used the destruction, manipulation or elimination of cultural objects and histories as weapons.